Bispectral Index Guidance Reduced Target Plasma Propofol Concentration During ERCP in Patients with Liver Cirrhosis

 Limitations of Processed EEG Monitoring

 Processed EEG monitors are not without limitations and practical challenges.
-Hajat et al.44review in 2017 discussed the limitations raised by the National Institute for Clinical Excellence (NICE) in 2013.
+Hajat et al.44 review in 2017 discussed the limitations raised by the National Institute for Clinical Excellence (NICE) in 2013.
 The NICE report supports their use, particularly in patients at higher risk.
 However, evidence of their impact on reducing awareness is not enough.45 Ibrahim et al.46 noted that BIS scores can vary significantly between patients, making it difficult to predict ED depth without considering individual variations.
 In the current study, the results support these allegations.
 BIS values not only varied from one patient to another but also from a measured time to another in the same patient.
 One of the arguments that limit the spread of processed EEG monitoring among anaesthesiologists is the belief that monitoring end-tidal concentrations of inhaled anaesthetics can represent an accurate reflection of the drug’s effect on the brain.
 However, these end-tidal concentrations will never reflect individual variations.
 The cost and availability of EEG depth monitors worldwide remain challenges.
 Most processed EEG devices derive their results from sampling the frontal area, not the rest of the brain.

 Recently during the Euroanesthesia 2024 Meeting; May 25-27; 2024; in Munich, Germany, Matthias Kreuzer, from the Technische Universität München, Germany, discussed how hypotension, hypoxia, hypercarbia, and the combination of more than one anaesthetic drug could affect EEG interpretation.47 In our study, no hypotensive events were reported, and only propofol was infused.
 Recently, in 2020, Kaiser et al.48 conducted a narrative review discussing the pros and cons of the available EEG monitors and the need to respect individual variations, particularly among the elderly.